survivejs/webpack-book/manuscript/extending_webpack/01_loaders.md

 Writing loaders is fun in sense that they describe transformations from a format to another.
 Often you can figure out how to achieve something specific by either studying either the API documentation or the existing loaders.

 I recommend writing at least basic tests and a small example to document your assumptions.
-Loader development fits this type of thinking very well.
+Loader development fits this type of thinking well.